MohammadGhnim/Adding-Images/README.md

 # Adding-Images
-Here i trained to adding images to a webpage with HTML.
+Here i trained to adding images to a webpage using HTML.